-->

 Taking Aloe Vera Cuttings

-You should know how to cut an aloe Vera plant, so it grows back.
+It is important to cut an aloe Vera plant correctly so it grows back.
 Look for a stem that has some nodes, cut the stem below a node.
-The cutting may not have any roots, but you can propagate it, the roots will grow at the nodes.
+The cutting may not have any roots, but you can propagate it, the roots will regrow at the nodes.
+Following are the steps for starting aloe vera plant from a cutting:

 Forming a Callus on the Cut